pfsense/docs/source/monitoring/monitoring-graphs.rst

 Monitoring Graphs
 =================

-pfSense has many built-in graphs that monitor different aspects of the system, and they work out-of-the-box with no intervention.
+pfSense® software has many built-in graphs that monitor different aspects of the system, and they work out-of-the-box with no intervention.

 These are located under **Status > Monitoring**.
 Several graphs are presented for each monitored item, with varying time intervals and